ausdigital/ausdigital-dcl/docs/management_api.md

 Self Service
 ```
 As an Australian Business
-I need the ability to update my SMP specification in the DCL
+I need the ability to update my DCP specification in the DCL
-So that I have control over my own SMP provider
+So that I have control over my own DCP provider
 ```

 Service Provider
 ```
 As a Service Provider
-I need the ability to update my customer's SMP specification in the DCL
+I need the ability to update my customer's DCP specification in the DCL
 So that I can configure the DCL on their behalf
 ```